Rapa Nui Journal

 This volume contains 54 papers in ten chapters, plus Keynote Address by Atholl Anderson.
 English papers have Spanish abstracts; Spanish papers have English abstracts.
 Subjects covered include palaeoenvironments, human settlement patterns, cultural identity, geophysical studies, human eco-dynamics, human biology in Polynesia, Samoan studies, anthropology and history, Pacific arts, language and culture, conservation management, and a General Session.
 (Limited Availability)

-Easter Island 1864-1877, The Reports of Eugene Eyraud, Hippolyte Roussel, Pierre Loti, and Alphonse Pinart
+Early Visitors to Easter Island 1864-1877, The Reports of Eugene Eyraud, Hippolyte Roussel, Pierre Loti, and Alphonse Pinart

 Translated by Ann M. Altman ISBN 1-880636-05-0 Soft cover; 144 pages 2004 – $15 [#AA04]